Aug 6, 2024

 SCIM vs SAML

-Both SCIM (System for Cross-domain Identity Management) and SAML (Security Assertion Markup Language) are useful protocols in the identity management ecosystem.
-SCIM and SAML share the common goals of enhancing security and streamlining the management of user access and privileges.
-However, the protocols differ in their applications.
-SCIM is primarily focused on managing and governing user identity information across different systems, whereas SAML is designed to facilitate authentication and single sign-on (SSO) across various domains.
-Together, they create a secure and efficient online identity management system that enforces least privileged access rights.
+Both SCIM (System for Cross-domain Identity Management) and SAML (Security Assertion Markup Language) are essential protocols in the identity management ecosystem.
+They share the common goals of enhancing security and streamlining the management of user access and privileges.
+However, they differ in purpose.
+SCIM primarily manages and governs user identity information across systems, while SAML facilitates authentication and single sign-on (SSO) across domains.

 What is SCIM?